Dinesh Prabhakar: Early life

 Dinesh was born as the second child of Prabhakaran Nair and Sarojini Amma at Pulluvazhi, Perumbavoor, Ernakulam, Kerala.
-He was passionate about Cinema and Media from the childhood itself.
-This passion tempted him to discontinue from studies during his college years at Sree Sankara College.
-Passionate about the movies and fascinated to Hindi language during school days with heavy influence by the Doordarshan serials like Circus (Indian TV series), Humraahi, Tamas (film) and the programs like Chitrahaar & Surabhi (TV series) he then moved to Mumbai in the early 1990s where his elder sister stays.
-He started to work as a medical shop assistant for a living along with learning the language Hindi.
-The life in Mumbai played a major role in helping his growth in acting, dubbing, casting any many more roles he has done during his film journey.
+He was passionate about Cinema and Media from childhood itself.
+This passion tempted him to discontinue his studies during his college years at Sree Sankara College.
+Passionate about movies and fascinated by Hindi language during school days, heavily influenced by the Doordarshan serials like Circus (Indian TV series), Humraahi, Tamas (film) and the programs like Chitrahaar & Surabhi (TV series) he then moved to Mumbai in the early 1990s where his elder sister stays.
+He started work as a medical shop assistant for a living along with learning Hindi.
+Life in Mumbai played a major role in helping his growth in acting, dubbing and casting.
 During his stay in Mumbai he was eagerly trying to get into the silverscreen but in vain.
 His movie career started with a small role in the film Meesa Madhavan in 2002.
-This role helped him to bag couple of more roles in main stream Malayalam films.
-Meanwhile along with his fellow dubbing artist and friend Jismon he started an advertisement agency.
+This role helped him to bag couple of more roles in mainstream Malayalam films.
+Meanwhile, along with his fellow dubbing artist and friend Jismon, he started an advertisement agency.

 Career

 Prabhakar started his film career as a dubbing artist for many popular Ad films.
 He had lent his voice for most of the popular ads which featured Sharukh Khan, Aamir Khan & Amitabh Bachan in the Malayalam versions.
-Meanwhile along with his fellow dubbing artist and friend Jis Joy he started an advertisement agency.
-Dubbing and the advertisement agency had become his pathway to the movie field.
+Meanwhile along with fellow dubbing artist and friend Jis Joy, he started an advertisement agency.
+Dubbing and the advertisement agency became his pathway to the movie industry.
 He is considered as the first casting director of Malayalam film industry.